Luz (biblical place)

 Luz (ל֥וּז Lūz) is the name of two places in the Bible.

+Biblical texts

-Mentioned in Genesis
+In Genesis

 Luz is the ancient name of a royal Canaanite city, connected with Bethel in Genesis 28:19 and 35:6.
-According to Rashi, it is debated whether Luz and Bethel represent the same town - the former the Canaanite name, and the latter the Hebrew name - or whether they were distinct places in close proximity to each other.
-According to the Hebrew Bible in Genesis 28:19, Luz was renamed by Jacob: "He named that site Bethel; but previously the name of the city had been Luz."
+According to Genesis 28:19, Luz was renamed by Jacob: "Then he named that place Bethel; but previously the name of the city had been Luz."
+Bethel means "the house of God": the place was where Jacob dreamed of his "ladder" ascending to heaven, where "the angels of God were ascending and descending on it".

+In Joshua

+In the Book of Joshua, the border of the land allocated to the Tribe of Benjamin is said to run "up to the shoulder north of Jericho, then up through the hill country westward, and it ends at the wilderness of Beth-aven.
+From there the boundary passes along southward in the direction of Luz, to the shoulder of Luz (that is, Bethel), then the boundary goes down to Ataroth-addar, on the mountain that lies south of Lower Beth-horon".

-Mentioned in Book of Judges
+In the Book of Judges

 A second city called Luz, founded by a man who came from the original Luz, is mentioned in Judges 1:23-26: